 - Taking your boat out of the water and to a dry, ventilated area.

 - Making sure there is no open flame or ignition source nearby.
-A small flame can cause an explosion when meeting with gas.
+A small flame can cause an explosion when met with gas.

 Check the manual before cleaning.
 Some manufacturers have specific instructions to clean the boat gas tank.
 If that’s the case, please follow the guide in the manual.
-Otherwise, proceed as the following steps.
+Otherwise, proceed with the following steps.

 Step 1: Drain the fuel tank

 First and foremost, you will need to drain the fuel tank.
 Use the syphon pump to transfer all fuel from the tank to the container.
 Be careful not to spill gas on the ground.

 It should take at least 5 to 10 minutes for every drop of fuel to be removed depending on the tank size.

 Step 2: Disconnect the fuel lines from the engines

 Every boat has lines for fuel to move to engines.
 Before cleaning, you must disconnect these lines to prevent water and cleaner from getting into and damaging the motors.
 The lines’ position varies slightly among boats.
 You should check the manual for specific instructions.